Charting the Conformal Manifold of Holographic CFT$_2$'s: Discussion

 \section{Discussion}

 This note focused on the construction and study of new marginal deformations of the ${\rm AdS}_{3} \times S^{3} \times S^{3} \times S^{1}$ and ${\rm AdS}_{3} \times S^{3} \times {\rm T}^{4}$ solutions of heterotic and type IIB supergravities using exceptional field theory.
 These solutions are of particular relevance for the ${\rm AdS}_{3}/{\rm CFT}_{2}$ correspondence and we built a general framework that unifies the description of those backgrounds in both theories.
 The rich structure of marginal deformations thus revealed is in sharp contrast with what happens in higher dimensions.
 These deformations include Lunin-Maldacena TsT transformations and Wilson loops among more general deformations.
 However, our search of moduli is far from being exhaustive and needs to be generalised, for example to include mixing of TsT transformation between the sphere and multiple directions on the torus, or couplings between TsT and Wilson loop deformations.
+The integrability of the WZW models describing the round solutions~\cite{Cagnazzo:2012se} allows to describe our deformed solutions as Yang-Baxter deformations along the lines of~\cite{Borsato:2018spz}.
+Integrability could provide powerful tools to study these solutions in more detail.

 All the deformation parameters we considered belong to three-dimensional consistent truncations.
 This makes it possible to use the ExFT's Kaluza-Klein spectrometer to compute the effect of the deformations on the full Kaluza-Klein tower of excitations.
 We used these deformation-dependent spectra to study the perturbative stability of some non-supersymmetric vacua, and demonstrated that there is a vast subregion of parameter space where the solutions are free from perturbative instabilities.
 The complete stability of these solutions has to be tested against potential non-perturbative decay channels, as brane-jet instabilities~\cite{Apruzzi:2019ecr,Bena:2020xxb,Apruzzi:2021nle} and nucleations of bubbles~\cite{Coleman:1980aw,Witten:1981gj,Dibitetto:2020csn,GarciaEtxebarria:2020xsr,Bomans:2021ara,Dibitetto:2022rzy}.
 This would require building their associated brane configurations.
 It would also be very interesting to study the existence of positive energy theorems in the lines of ref.~\cite{Giri:2021eob}.